pingcap/docs/develop/dev-guide-bookshop-schema-design.md

 ### Via TiDB Cloud Import

 On the database details page of TiDB Cloud, click the **Import** option to enter the **Data Import Task** page.
-On this page.
-Perform the following steps to import the Bookshop sample data from AWS S3 to TiDB Cloud.
+On this page, perform the following steps to import the Bookshop sample data from AWS S3 to TiDB Cloud.

 1. Copy the following **Bucket URL** and **Role-ARN** to the corresponding input boxes: